-Join Eric Chappell for an in-depth discussion in this video Analyzing open-road site distance, part of Up and Running with Roadway Design for InfraWorks 360.
+Join Eric Chappell for an in-depth discussion in this video Analyzing open-road site distance, part of Roadway Design: InfraWorks 360.

 - Safety is a key consideration when designing a road.
 And one of the most important factors is sight distance.
 Roadway design for InfraWorks 360 has powerful tools for assessing sight distance performance.
 Let's see how they work for an open road situation.
 I've opened the Lynda Road model, and chosen the Open SD, SD for sight distance, proposal.
 I'll make a copy of that by clicking Create New Proposal, and I'll call this My_Open_SD.

 I'll choose the Lynda Road bookmark, which gives me a 3D view of the road.
 And then I'll launch the Sight Distance tool.
 To do that, I'll expand the roadway design toolbar, click the Review icon, and then click the Sight Distance icon.
 When I do, it opens the Sight Distance dialogue, where I can then select a road for editing.
 You may have been wondering in the previous videos where would you want to turn off Edit Mode?
 And this is actually a good opportunity to do that.

 If I turn Edit Mode on, you may get gizmos and other graphical elements that kind of clutter up what you're looking at for the sight distance analysis, because as you're about to see there are lots of visual aspects to the analysis.
 So I'm going to exit Edit Mode whenever I do a sight distance analysis.
 Now that I've got the road selected, I can make some choices about how I want to perform this analysis.
 I'd like to look at the road for passing sight distance.
 Maybe I'm considering having a passing zone on this stretch of road, and I want to see how it will perform.